pkgdown/extra-head.html

 # The root state is always assigned to `0`

-# Extract the shift node numbers with corresponding IC weights
+# Extract the strongest-supported shift nodes and corresponding IC weights

 # Extract the nodes with weights > 95%